Colombia personal Tax

 Although children are not one of them, Colombia does have a variety of deductions that foreigners and nationals alike are allowed to claim.
 Your Colombian accountant will help you determine which deductions you qualify for.

-Colombia Legal & Accounting strives to make your life in Colombia as carefree as possible.
+Colombia Legal & Associates strives to make your life in Colombia as carefree as possible.
 Our team of Colombian accountants, lawyers, and assistants will take a look at your unique situation and assist with Colombian tax planning and filing to ensure your peace of mind.